This QOTW has been updated to reflect changes made by the SECURE Act, which was signed into law on December 20, 2019.

-One of the non-owner participants in our 401(k) plan will be turning 70 in April of next year (2019).
-That means she will reach age 70 ½ in October and will need to start taking required minimum distributions.
-The participant knows her first RMD is due no later than April 1, 2020, but she has asked whether she has to wait that long to actually withdraw the money.
+One of the non-owner participants in our 401(k) plan will be turning 72 in April of 2021.
+The participant knows her first RMD is due no later than April 1, 2022, but she has asked whether she has to wait that long to actually withdraw the money.

-Could she take her first RMD now?
-What about sometime in 2019 but before October when she turns 70 ½?
+Could she take her first RMD in 2020?
+What about sometime in 2021 but before she turns 72?

 Before answering your question, let’s quickly review the general timing for required minimum distributions.
 The deadlines vary based on whether or not a participant owns more than 5% of company sponsoring the plan.